codee-com/open-catalog/Checks/PWR024/README.md

 ### Issue

 The loop is currently not in
-[OpenMP canonical](../../Glossary/OpenMP-canonical-form.md) form but it can be made OpenMP compliant through refactoring.
+[OpenMP canonical](../../Glossary/OpenMP-canonical-form.md) form, but it can be made OpenMP compliant through refactoring.

 ### Actions